Advice

 John Elice, Creative Director and Floral Designer, Bruce Wayne Florals shares this detailed insight into the journey of your wedding flowers:

-When a client orders flowers for their wedding, the journey to get those flowers takes many weeks.
-First, the florist must contact their local wholesaler to procure the flowers.
-The wholesaler then reaches out to farms across the globe to find the best quality and value for the date the flowers need to arrive at the florist.
-Once the flowers have been ordered from the farm, they are packed tightly into long, shallow boxes and then transported to the airport.
+When someone orders flowers for their wedding, the florist contacts their local wholesaler, who then reaches out to farms across the globe to find the best quality and value for the flowers.
+Once the flowers are ordered from the farm, they are packed into long, shallow boxes and transported to the airport, where they are inspected and sprayed to prevent pests or diseases from entering the country.

 “Flowers are more expensive and require more work to create than one might think.
-These flowers have to survive being moved around, hung up, and sometimes even have to defy gravity itself.
-Additionally, most of the flowers don't grow in our backyard or even in the same state!
+These flowers have to survive travel, being hung up, moved, and sometimes even have to defy gravity itself.
+Additionally, most flowers used in wedding decor don't grow in our backyard or, even in the same state!
 They have to be specially ordered ahead of time and come from all over the world.
-That's why the price of certain flowers in one location can be completely different in another.”
-Melanie Eubanks, Lead Floral Designer, Lemon Drops
+That's why the price of certain flowers in one location can be completely different in another.
+We source flowers from all over the world to ensure the best quality.”Melanie Eubanks, Lead Floral Designer, Lemon Drops

 Tampa Bride and Groom Kissing Outside Courtyard by Water Fountain with Floral Peacock Statue with Pink, Red and Purple Floral Tail, Bride Holding Lush Red and Pink Roses with Greenery Floral Bouquet | St. Pete Wedding Venue The Vinoy Renaissance